jocelynng101/power-outages-analysis/README.md

 | severe weather                |          3883.99  |        188575        |     763 |
 | system operability disruption |           728.87  |        211066        |     127 |

+We grouped the data by `CAUSE.CATEGORY` and calculated the frequency (count) and mean severity metrics.
+By comparing how often an outage occurs with its actual impact, we distinguished between high-frequency risks and high-severity risks.
+For example, Severe Weather has the highest frequency, occurring most often.
+However, Fuel Supply Emergencies and System Operability Disruptions show greater impact in terms of duration and customer reach.
+We gathered that the most common risks are not always the ones that consume the most resources.

 ### Climate Region vs. Cause Category (Mean Outage Duration)

 | CLIMATE.REGION     |   equipment failure |   fuel supply emergency |   intentional attack |   islanding |   public appeal |   severe weather |   system operability disruption |